CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 and `parse` methods in all parsers already have the specific type, there is no need to cast the returned value.

-The following code snippet shows how to parse an oem file, in this case using a file name to create the data source, and using the default values for the parser builder:
+The following code snippet shows how to parse an OEM file, in this case using a file name to create the data source, and using the default values for the parser builder:

-    OEMFile oem = new ParserBuilder().buildOEMParser().parseMessage(new DataSource(fileName));
+    OemFile oem = new ParserBuilder().buildOemParser().parseMessage(new DataSource(fileName));

 ### Writing

-Writing a CCSDS message is done by using a specific writer class for the message type and using a low level generator corresponding to the desired file format, `KVNGenerator` for Key-Value Notation or `XMLGenerator` for eXtended Markup Language.
+Writing a CCSDS message is done by using a specific writer class for the message type and using a low level generator corresponding to the desired file format, `KvnGenerator` for Key-Value Notation or `XmlGenerator` for eXtended Markup Language.

 Ephemeris-type messages (AEM, OEM and OCM) implement the generic ephemeris writer interfaces (`AttitudeEphemerisFileWriter` and `EphemerisFileWriter`) in addition